 Do you smell what The Rock is cooking?
 Are you a Cerebral Assassin who is ready to play the Game?

-Kick off Royal Rumble week and come join us for the FIFTH EVER WWE Trivia Night in Toronto (because who doesn't love a prolonged feud?).
+Kick off WrestleMania week and come join us for the SECOND annual WrestleMania Trivia Night in Toronto (we made it a WHOLE year!)

 Where?
 Tallboys Craft Beer House - 838 Bloor St West